tall-josh/highlighter-docs/content/docs/how-to-guides/upload-data-using-cli.md

 ### Prerequisites

-This tutorial expects you:
+This tutorial expects you have done the following:

   1. Have [Highlighter Credentials →](../highlighter-credentials/)
-  2. Create a Data Source in the Highlighter Web UI, note the ID from the URL, eg:
+  2. Created a Data Source in the Highlighter Web UI, note the ID from the URL, eg:
   `https://compuglobalhypermeganet.highlighter.ai/data_source/DATASOURCE_ID`